sambacha/hardhat-spark/docs/hardhat-plugin/tasks.md

 OPTIONS:

-  --config-script-path  Path to the ignition.config.js script, default is same as current path.
+  --config-script-path  Path to the hardhat-ignition.config.js script, default is same as current path.
   --hd-path             Associated with mnemonic - The HD parent of all the derived keys.
-Default value: "m/44'/60'/0'/0" --mnemonic            Mnemonic of the deployer accounts --private-keys        Private Keys of the deployer accounts e.g. 0x123...,0x123...,0x123 --reinit              Provide this flag if you would like to overwrite `ignition.config.ts`, otherwise if exists, it would error.
+Default value: "m/44'/60'/0'/0" --mnemonic            Mnemonic of the deployer accounts --private-keys        Private Keys of the deployer accounts e.g. 0x123...,0x123...,0x123 --reinit              Provide this flag if you would like to overwrite `hardhat-ignition.config.ts`, otherwise if exists, it would error.

-ignition:init: Initialize ignition configuration file and configuration script.
+ignition:init: Initialize hardhat-ignition configuration file and configuration script.
 ```

 ## Diff